erthru/nikah-ceria/README.md

-Just creating this project to refresh my laravel experience :v
+Just creating this project to play with laravel 10

 ## How to setup